StefanieRosa/StefanieRosa/README.md

 - 👋 Hi, I’m @StefanieRosa
 - 👀 I’m interested in learn as much as I can
-- 🌱 I’m currently learning Full Stack Development
+- 🌱 I’m currently learning Analysis and Systems Development
 - 💞️ I’m looking to collaborate on as much as possible
 - 📫 How to reach me ...